0x1eef/tail.css/README.md

 tail.css provides _a small subset_ of
 [tailwind](https://tailwindcss.com/)
-that was originally extracted from a hobby project.
+that can be used without a nodejs environment.
 The CSS files [dist/tail.css](dist/tail.css) and [dist/tail.min.css](dist/tail.min.css) are provided in case you don't have access to the nodejs sass compiler.